veusz/veusz/Documents/manual-source/introduction.rst

    #. :command:`ternary` - plot data of three variables which add up
       to 100 per cent.This is a non-orthogonal plot and is placed directly on the page rather than in a graph.

+#.
+3D widgets - 3D graphs can be created by adding a 3D graph widget
+   to a blank page (:command:`graph3d`).
+The 3D graph has settings which control the angle the rotation angle of the plot, the position and color of lighting and the rendering method.

+   To build up a 3D plot the following widgets can be placed inside
+   it:

+   #. :command:`axis3d` - normally a 3D graph has three axes (X, Y and
+      Z), but more axes can be added to plot multiple things on a single axis direction.
+This works in a similar way to the 2D axis widget.
+The widget has options for the axis label, tick labels, tick marks and grid lines (which appear on the outside of the 3D cube).
+   #. :command:`point3d` - for plotting points, and optionally
+      connecting lines, in 3D.
+The user provides three 1D datasets for the x, y and z values.
+The markers can be scaled in size by another optional dataset.
+The markers can also be colored according to another optional dataset, according to a color map, minimum and maximum.
+Error bars can be provided for each of the x, y and z datasets.
+The connecting line can also be colored if a color
+   #. :command:`function3d` - for plotting either a functional line in
+      3D space or a functional surface.
+The type of plot is given by the mode parameter.
+In the case of the line, the x,y,z coordinates can be specified as a function of t, where t goes from 0 to 1, or by giving functions for two of the coordinates as a function of the other.
+For a surface, the value for x, y or z is given as a function of the other two.
+In addition, a function returning 0 to 1 can be provided for the color, which specifies the color map value for the surface at each position or the line color.
+For a 2D surface, the grid lines or surface fill can be hidden or shown.
+There are also settings giving the number of function evaluations to compute in each direction for a surface, or in one direction for a line.
+   #. :command:`surface3d` - for plotting a two dimensional surface
+      from data values.
+The user should provide a 2D dataset for the height of a surface.
+The x, y or z axis for the height and other directions can be chosen.
+A second 2D dataset can be provided for the color of the surface at each point.
+Note that the coordinate of the 2D dataset lies at the center of each 2D grid point.
+The height of the grid at the edge is calculated by linear interpolation.
+Normally the grid is surrounded by four lines and the surface by two triangles.
+If a high resolution option is enabled, the each grid point is surrounded by eight lines and the surface drawn by eight triangles.
+   #. :command:`volume3d` - for plotting 3D volumes.
+In this widget,
+      for a volume described by A×B×C values, then the user should provide four datasets, each containing A×B×C values.
+Three of the datasets give coordinates of the centers of the 3D cells and the fourth the color of the cell.
+An example set of datasets would be X=(0,0,0,0,1,1,1,1), Y=(0,0,1,1,0,0,1,1),
+      Z=(0,1,0,1,0,1,0,1),
+      color=(0.1,0.2,0.3,0.4,0.3,0.2,0.1,0).
+Additionally, the user
+      can provide a transparency dataset, which can be useful for showing or hiding parts of the 3D space.

 Settings: properties and formatting
 -----------------------------------